adhy-p/adhy-p.github.io/content/posts/rhcsa.md

 ## 3.9.
 Tune System Performance
 #### Scenario
- Find the recommended tuning profile and tune our system accoring to that tuning profile.
+ Find the recommended tuning profile and tune our system according to that tuning profile.

 #### Solution
 ```